 The Service provides support for General Practitioners (GPs) to help manage the care of their patients with access to a psychiatry for mental health advice.

-The Service is provided by ProCare Mental Health Services (ProCare) and available to GPs for free who practise in the Primary Health Networks (PHNs) that have funded the project.
-The Service is supported by joint funding from Central and Eastern Sydney PHN, COORDINARE – South Eastern NSW PHN, Hunter New England and Central Coast PHN, Murrumbidgee PHN, Northern Sydney PHN, Brisbane South PHN and Western NSW PHN through the Australian Government’s PHN Program.
+This service is supported by joint funding from Central and Eastern Sydney PHN, COORDINARE – South Eastern NSW PHN, Hunter New England and Central Coast PHN, Murrumbidgee PHN, Northern Sydney PHN, Western NSW PHN, North Coast PHN and Nepean Blue Mountains PHN through the Australian Government’s PHN Program.

 To the extent permitted by law, we will in no way be liable to you or anyone else for any loss or damage, however caused (and whether direct, indirect, consequential or economic) which may have directly or indirectly suffered in connection with use of the Service, or the Site (including links to external websites).
 The advice given by our Psychiatrists is general in nature, is provided by us in good faith, and on an ‘as is’ basis.